 Mar 23, 2013 2:00 PM by Mary Elizabeth Dallas

-The study findings were expected to be presented Saturday at an American Orthopaedic Society for Sports Medicine meeting in Chicago.
-Data and conclusions should be viewed as preliminary until published in a peer-reviewed journal.
+The study's findings were scheduled for Saturday presentation in Chicago by the American Orthopaedic Society for Sports Medicine.
+Data and conclusions presented at meetings should be considered preliminary until published in a peer-reviewed medical journal.

 The U.S. National Institute of Arthritis and Musculoskeletal and Skin Diseases provides more information on how to prevent future fractures.